-Of course, I didn’t really think I was buying into the NYE resolutions because my #1 goal has been to get into grad school, but who am I kidding?
-I love resolutions, and I’m not ashamed of it!
+Of course, I didn’t really think I was buying into the NYE resolutions because my #1 goal has been to get into grad school.
+But who am I kidding?
+I love a good resolution, and I’m not ashamed of it!

-January is a fun month for me because all the family time from the holiday season fills my cup, and I return from the great North to a vacation from work and school.
-I get to just spend time with the hubs and I’m talking a straight, uninterrupted Marvel marathon; basically, it was glorious.
-Plus, it’s my birthday month and I’m always emotional because the passage of time makes me simultaneously nostalgic and extra plan-ny.
+January is a fun month for me because all the family time from the holiday season fills my cup.
+And I return from the great North to a vacation from work AND school.
+I get to just spend time with the hubs.
+And I’m talking a straight, uninterrupted Marvel marathon.
+It’s glorious.
+Plus, it’s my birthday month.
+And I’m always emotional because the passage of time makes me simultaneously nostalgic and extra plan-ny.
 Which for once, didn’t make me super anxious (hooray for my 30’s & CBD!)

-Regardless, I joined the Facebook group, wrote out all 7 days of my week (to-do’s, and meal plans for the most part) on the Daily Page, and I even calculated my water goal for each day—a cool 96 oz to be exact.
+Regardless, I joined the Facebook group.
+I wrote out all 7 days of my week (to-do’s, and meal plans for the most part) on the Daily Page.
+And I even calculated my water goal for each day—a cool 96 oz to be exact.

 I don’t know about you, but for me, writing things out really helps it stick in my brain.
 But I’ve gone the way of the iPad/iPhone cloud sync and simply can’t live without using my phone’s calendar/notes/reminders to mostly guide my way through the week (I don’t care if this sounds super millennial-ly—you try working full time and studying stoichiometry at 30 and then you can lecture me.)

-But despite writing everything out, and my sincerest intentions to drink up every ounce, I realized not only that I was overly ambitious (I know my bestie is laughing right now because that’s suuuuper typical of me) but that before I even began, I failed.
+But despite writing everything out, and my sincerest intentions to drink up every ounce, I realized not only that I was overly ambitious.
+I know my bestie is laughing right now because that’s suuuuper typical of me.
+But really, before I even began, I failed.

 In none of my planning, did I ever write out any time to just relax?
 Nope.
 Everything was a list of stuff that “should” get done.
 In my overly ambitious state, I basically planned out how to overwhelm myself in one week.
-And the crazy thing is I’ve been operating like that for months!
+And the craziest thing?
+I’ve been operating like that for months!
 The only difference is this time I wrote it down.
-Kind of a bummer but also a revelation.
+Kind of a bummer but also a huge revelation.
 It sounds incredibly lame but I need to make time to rest before I burn out.